Neratinib (Nerlynx®)

 Feeling sick

-Your doctor can give you anti-sickness drugs to help prevent or control sickness during your treatment.
-Take the drugs exactly as your nurse or pharmacist tells you.
+Your doctor, nurse or pharmacist can prescribe anti-sickness drugs to help prevent or control sickness during your treatment.
+Take the drugs exactly as they tell you to.
 It is easier to prevent sickness than to treat it after it has started.

 Sore mouth and throat